What is the Value of a College Internship?

 Value of Internships: Improved Employment Opportunities

-First, he said, most high-quality organizations offering internships use it, at least in part, to identify quality candidates for entry-level professional positions.
-The internship period, for those companies, allows them to vet interns to see whom they are impressed with, and this can lead to a “more permanent commitment.”
+• Many organizations offer internships, at least in part, to identify quality candidates for entry-level professional positions.
+The internship period, for those companies, allows them to vet interns to see whom they are impressed with.
+This can lead to a more permanent commitment, aka a job offer.

 Value of Internships: Personal Development

-Although, say, a summer internship may not provide enough time to definitively decide if a certain path is right for you, it might be!
+Although, say, a summer internship may not provide enough time to definitively decide if a certain path is right for you, it might contribute to your feeling of, “Yes, this is for me!” or, of course, the opposite.
 At a minimum, you’re more industry-savvy than you were before, which might help guide your direction.

-Your internship could also help you develop a professional network—a group of people who might assist you as you forge your own unique career path.
-They could invite you to industry events, and your contacts could also share job opportunities with you—they might even be able to provide references.
-And, as you build your professional network, it could be important to nourish those relationships and reciprocate whenever you can.
+• Your internship could also help you develop a professional network — a group of people who might assist you as you forge your own unique career path.
+They could invite you to industry events, and your contacts could also share job opportunities with you.
+They might even be able to provide references.
+Who knows?
+You might even emerge from the experience with a career mentor.

 How to Find Internships